Scripter17/JREP/README.md

   --strict-weave, -W                    Only print full weave sets

 Exec:
+  --no-exec                             Don't run any exec functions.
+Useful
+                                        if using user input (STILL NOT SAFE)

   --pre-match-exec cmd                  Command to run before printing each
                                         match
   --match-exec cmd                      Command to run after printing each